A farm can be a hazardous environment. We need to make sure that:

 - the health and safety of you and your workers isn’t put at risk by Programme activities.

-Your ICP Manager will talk to you, or someone you nominate, about managing health and safety while Programme activities are being carried out on your farm.
+Your Farm Systems Manager will talk to you, or someone you nominate, about managing health and safety while Programme activities are being carried out on your farm.

 We’ll make sure we build health and safety considerations into the plan for your farm.
 This includes ensuring our workers: